 As a Career Resource Specialist, Judy Boutiette spends her days breaking down the barriers to employment for people living with disabilities.
 Her mission is to change perceptions, and ultimately to change the world of work.
 “We operate from the premise that people with disabilities deserve to work independently in their communities, just like everybody else.
 We believe that all people can work, that everyone has something to contribute.
 At times, we help access workplace opportunity through volunteerism; it can be a stepping stone to competitive employment, a way for someone to get their foot in the door.
 People hear “disabled” and they automatically think the person doesn’t know what they’re doing.
 Nothing could be further from the truth; Eric proves that every day when he’s riding the MBTA.”

 “Eric is amazing,” says Officer Dana Nye, the Community Outreach Coordinator for the MBTA Police.
-“He takes train to North Station or sometimes a bus to South Station and along the way he tracks real-time MBTA info via transit apps on his cell phone.
+“He takes train to North Station or sometimes a bus to Logan Airport and along the way he tracks real-time MBTA info via transit apps on his cell phone.
 He’s so in tune with what’s going on that sometimes he knows about interruptions in the transit system before I do.
 Eric has a level of train travel expertise like no other but his overriding concern, always, is passenger safety.
 He absolutely feels that it’s his responsibility to keep people safe.”

 Eric’s passion for all things train runs deep, but according to Nye, there have been times when that passion has been misunderstood.